-1. Add establishing a security perimeter to the beginning of TFC.
+1. Add establishing a security perimeter to the beginning of Tactical Field Care.

-The TCCC guidelines do not currently address security as the most important tactical concern in the transition to TFC, as was done for returning fire in care under fire (CUF).
-It is important to recognize that unit reaction to casualty scenarios must conform to standard operating procedures during tactical maneuvers, where unit security is always a top priority.^{14-19} Tactical security, situational awareness, and being prepared to engage the enemy are paramount during all phases of a tactical operation, especially when establishing defensive locations such as a casualty collection point (CCP).
-This activity is similar to the "Scene Safe" consideration in emergency medical technician training.
+The TCCC guidelines do not currently address security as the most important tactical concern in the transition to TFC as was done for returning fire in Care Under Fire (CUF).
+It is important to recognize that unit reaction to casualty scenarios must conform to standard operating procedures during tactical maneuver where unit security is always a top priority.
+(FM 3-21.10, ATP 3-21.11, ATP 3-21.8, ATP 3-06.11, Butler 1996) Tactical security, situational awareness, and being prepared to engage the enemy is paramount during all phases of a tactical operation, especially when establishing defensive locations such as a Casualty Collection Point (CCP).
+This activity is similar to the "Scene Safe" consideration in Emergency Medical Technician training.

 After an engagement with enemy forces in which casualties have been sustained, the unit focus is on achieving tactical success and reducing or eliminating the threat.
-When that has been done, the focus shifts to establishing security; accounting for personnel, weapons, ammunition, and equipment; and treating casualties and moving them to a CCP.
-In accordance with Infantry Battle Drill 07-2-5027 (Conduct Consolidation and Reorganization-Platoon/Company), the first performance measure is to establish 360-degree local security.14-17 This effort may expand to include the establishment of observation posts, sectors of fire, placement of early-warning devices, and registering protective fires.
+After that has been done, the focus shifts to: establishing security; accounting for personnel, weapons, ammunition, and equipment; and treating casualties and moving them to a CCP.
+In accordance with infantry battle drill 07-2-5027 (Conduct Consolidation and Reorganization-Platoon/Company), the first performance measure is to establish 360degree local security.
+(FM 3-21.10, ATP 3-21.11, ATP 3-21.8, ATTP 3-06.11) This effort may expand to include the establishment of observation posts, sectors of fire, placement of early-warning devices and registering protective fires.
 Accordingly, the first measure in establishing a CCP is the establishment of the security perimeter.
-A CCP security perimeter is also critical to the triage and movement of casualties in and out of the site through choke points.19 The tactical threat that produced the casualties may be reduced but not necessarily eliminated and may quickly return.
-Even if a CCP site is not fully established, TFC must be accomplished with the unit in a strong defensive posture to protect casualties and care providers if the unit is attacked while care is ongoing.
+A CCP security perimeter is also critical to the triage and movement of casualties in and out of the site through choke points.
+(Butler 2014) The tactical threat that produced the casualties may be reduced but not necessarily eliminated and may quickly return.
+Even if a CCP site is not fully established, TFC must be accomplished with the unit in a strong defensive posture to protect both casualties and care providers if the unit is attacked while care is ongoing.